peterlnguyen/ResearchVisualizer/README.md

 I was never able to save coordinates between different executions of graphs (e.g. random_walk_100 vs random_walk_300), but I just reran the program until the similar shaped graph appeared.

-Please let me know if there's anything else I can do.